ScoopInstaller/Nonportable/.github/ISSUE_TEMPLATE/Package_request.md

 ### Criteria

-For a package to be acceptable in the Main bucket, it should be:
+For a package to be acceptable in the Nonportable bucket, it should be:

 <!-- All items need to be checked. -->

-- [ ] a non-GUI tool
-- [ ] a reasonably well-known and widely used developer tool
+- [ ] a reasonably well-known and widely used application
 - [ ] the latest stable version of the program
 - [ ] the full version i.e. not a trial version
 - [ ] a fairly standard install (e.g. uses a version-specific download URL, no elaborate pre/post install scripts)